g33k5p34k/PleistoDist/README.md

 ![Figure 2](https://github.com/g33k5p34k/PleistoDist/blob/main/images/Figure2.png "Figure 2")
 **Figure 2**: PleistoDist calculates two different distance measures between islands: the least shore-to-shore distance, and the centroid-to-centroid distance, illustrated here with the Fijian islands of Vanua Levu, Taveuni, and Koro.

 * **individualmode.py**: Unlike the ```islandmode.py``` module, which calculates pairwise distances between islands, the ```individualmode.py``` module calculates pairwise distances between the source points provided by the user (Figure 3).
 This script calculates the Euclidean distance between points (which is invariant over time and therefore only calculated once), as well as the least cost distance between points for each interval (Figure 3).
 The resistance surface used for calculating the least cost distance is essentially a rasterised version of the shapefile for that interval, with areas above sea level assigned a resistance value of 1, and areas underwater assigned a resistance value of 100.
 The least cost distance should thus minimise the amount of overwater movement between points.
+PleistoDist allows you to choose between running just the ```islandmode.py``` or ```individualmode.py``` module, or both modules consecutively.

 ![Figure 3](https://github.com/g33k5p34k/PleistoDist/blob/main/images/Figure3.png "Figure 3")
 **Figure 3**: PleistoDist calculates two different distance measures between source points: the Euclidean distance between points (as the crow flies, invariant across all intervals), and the least cost distance (which minimises overwater movement), illustrated here with the Fijian islands of Vanua Levu, Taveuni, and Koro.

-* **calcmatrices.py**: Finally, the ```calcmatrices.py``` module calculates the average inter-island distance based on the distance matrices generated by ```islandmode.py```, weighted by the time duration of each interval (from the timeinterval column in the interval file).
+* **calcmatrices.py**: Finally, the ```calcmatrices.py``` module calculates the average inter-island and point-to-point least cost distance based on the distance matrices generated by ```islandmode.py``` and ```individualmode.py```, weighted by the time duration of each interval (from the timeinterval column in the interval file).

 ## Limitations